pkolchanov/brr/readme.md

 # brr.h

 brr.h is a single-header application wrapper for software rendering apps.
-* No dependencies on 3D graphics APIs such as OpenGL or DirectX.
+* Creates a window and provides an API for frame rendering and event handling.
-* A minimal API with callbacks for frame rendering and event handling.
+* Has no dependencies on 3D graphics APIs such as OpenGL or DirectX.
 * Supports macOS (Core Graphics), Linux (x11), and Windows (GDI).